Enter the

 Seasons/Availability

-Katakuri are available in the spring months.
+Katakuri flowers are available for a few weeks in the spring.

 Current Facts